prvd-project/admin/CONTRIBUTING.md

 ## How to Contribute

-When contributing to the repositories in this project, please first discuss significant changes you wish to make via issue, email, GitHub discussion.
+When contributing to the repositories in this project, please first discuss significant changes you wish to make via issues or GitHub discussion.

 ### Issues